gitacoco/thesis-project/README.md

 #### Breakout rooms in the final class

+Blake: Are you planning on or have you already sent this to a museum as a real exhibit?

 #### Shannon: Final Atlas Feedback

 I want to repeat my earlier praise for the ethical commitments underlying this work: the fact that you want to develop tools that pool the resources of museums so all can benefit, especially less-well-resourced institutions.
 What you’re offering won’t require expensive and intensive infrastructure upgrades.

 I appreciate the variety of modes of engagement — through sound, color, taxonomy, conservation status, threats + actions, and more to come — you’ve facilitated, all of which support your goals of “expanding the stories” of each displayed specimen *and* building dialogues between physical installations and digital interfaces.
 You’re also building dialogues between institutions and datasets and disciplinary knowledges!
 I mention in my audio note what particular  insights these five modes of engagement might allow — and while I realize that some are still works in progress, and I don’t quite understand how they’ll function, I do see their potential!
 And I’m eager to see the *new* functionality you plan to implement in future upgrades — both over the next few days and into the future.
 I’m especially eager to see how the panorama / AR component will further bridge physical and digital interfaces *and* how the credits and citations will root your project within a broader interdisciplinary dialogues and embody the generous, dialogic ethic that underlies your work.

+### Chris Bost

+#### May 7 Individual Meeting

+The pace is good, and tone is natural.
+If leave a pause after each section to let the audience appreciate the design/UI/visual elements, the presentation could be better.

 ## Branding